 Your students can demonstrate their knowledge in 4 different ways dependent upon the skill of the student and the goals you are addressing.

-You can also laminate the sheets and words and add Velcroto the words and the boxes to make a more manipulative (and durable) set of materials for students with difficulty cutting.
+- You can also laminate the sheets and words.
+Then add Velcro to the words and the boxes to make a more manipulative (and durable) set of materials for students with difficulty cutting.
 Students would then match the picture to the word.

-The students could also use the words at the bottom of the page as a word bank and write the words next to the corresponding picture.
+- Or have students use the words at the bottom of the page as a word bank and write the words next to the corresponding picture.
 Obviously page protectors or laminating and using them with dry erase markers would make them more durable in this case.

-Finally, you could cut the word bank off the bottom of the page entirely and have the students write the words next to the pictures without that cue.
+- Finally, you could cut the word bank off the bottom of the page entirely.
+Then, have the students write the words next to the pictures without that cue.
 This strategy would require them to generate the words on their own and would increase the level of difficulty.

 Level 3 Functional Reading Worksheets

 There are 2 types of worksheets in Level 3.
 They are designed to mimic two ways that students will often see these words in the community: a grocery list and a restaurant menu.
 Students must circle the pictures of items on the menu or the list.

 There are 12 grocery store worksheets and 10 restaurant worksheets.
 They are in color and use real photos of foods.
 Consequently I would usually laminate them and use sheet protectors in order to avoid having to print them repeatedly.